CleverCloud/doc.clever-cloud.com/commons/tools/access-logs.md

 # Access Logs analysis

 All your applications access logs are pushed to Warp10.
-You are now able to process them directly on the console on the Metrics tab of your applications.
+You are now able to process them directly in the console in the Metrics tab of your applications.

 # Access Log model